University of Otago College of Education

 The University of Otago College of Education is a teacher-training facility that is part of the University of Otago in Dunedin, New Zealand.
 It was formed on 1 January 2007 through a merger of the University of Otago's Faculty of Education with the Dunedin College of Education.
-The College of Education's main campus is in Dunedin but has a satellite campus in Invercargill.
+The College of Education's main campus is in Dunedin but it has a satellite campus in Invercargill.

 Location

 The University of Otago College of Education operates from its own campus close to, but not contiguous with, the main university campus, opposite Logan Park in Dunedin North.
 Between them, the University of Otago, Dunedin College of Education, Otago Polytechnic, Otago School of Medicine, and Otago School of Dentistry form one large extended campus which covers some 80 hectares of Dunedin North.
 The college shares some facilities with the polytechnic, which lies immediately to its northwest.
 The college's location in Dunedin is significant, as that city has long had a history of education pioneering in New Zealand, with the country's first university, first medical school, first kindergarten, and first single-sex high school for girls.